ThibaultJanBeyer/DragSelect/README.md

 This will also add some respective [classes](#classes)

-<p data-height="350" data-theme-id="0" data-slug-hash="bGKgVxp" data-default-tab="js,result" data-user="ThibaultJanBeyer" data-embed-version="2" data-pen-title="DragSelect with DropZones" class="codepen">See the Pen <a href="https://codepen.io/ThibaultJanBeyer/pen/bGKgVxp">DragSelect with DropZones</a> on CodePen.</p>
+See the Pen <a href="https://codepen.io/ThibaultJanBeyer/pen/bGKgVxp">DragSelect with DropZones</a>.

 ## Extended